EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Restart services

-If we want to restart one or all of the services we use the command docker-compose restart.
+If we want to restart one or all services we use the command docker-compose restart.

 ```bash
 docker-compose restart